TOAST-DOCS/Compute-Instance/en/component-guide.md

 ### Connect to MariaDB

-After creating an instance, initially connect to MariaDB as follows.
+For initial connection, connect to MySQL with default user name.

 ``` sh
 shell> sudo mysql -u root